Azure/azure-kusto-microhack1/README.md

 ---
   ##### Task 1: Use the “One-click” UI (User Interfaces) to create a data connection to Event Hub
 For the best user experience, we will use the Azure Data Explorer Web UI (aka: Kusto web Explorer/KWE).
-To open it, click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com)
+To open it, click on the “Open in Web UI” or just go to [Kusto Web Explorer](https://dataexplorer.azure.com).The web UI opens.

   ![Screen capture 1](/assets/images/Challenge2-Task1-Pic1.png)

-  The web UI opens.
-The messages are in a JSON format and they are being sent to your event hub.
+   For this Microhack,we use messages that are in JSON format and they are being sent to your event hub.
 This is how a sample message looks like:
   ```
   {
   "messageProperties": {